spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

    #.
 If `mask_science_regions` is set and the input is MIRI imaging data,
       run :ref:`flat_field <flatfield_step>` on the draft rate data, and extract just the DQ plane from the output.
-Pixels flagged as 'NON_SCIENCE' by the flat fielding process are masked.
+Pixels flagged as 'DO_NOT_USE' by the flat fielding process are masked.

       This will mask out regions of the detector under the metering structure.